Message from the CFO

 Source of Funds for Investments for Growth

-In principle, investments for growth are funded through the reinvestment of cash returns generated from businesses, and through effective use of funds from the cash management system established within the Otsuka group in Europe, North America, and Japan.
+In principle, investments for growth are funded through the reinvestment of cash returns generated from businesses, and funds within the Otsuka group are effectively used across business segments, using funds from the cash management system in Japan, North America, and China.
 Where external procurement of cash is required, we are always prepared to implement the full range of options, including commercial paper, corporate bonds, bank loans, and share issues.
-When selecting the optimal approach, we take into account factors such as credit rating, financial security, and the cost and time required, thereby ensuring our ability to act in a timely manner on business opportunities when they arise.
+So as not to miss out on business opportunities, we are prepared for the possibility that financial instability may make some procurement methods unavailable,

 Allocation of Funds for Growth Investments